Bad weather, road works, parked vehicles, and a range of other operational issues can sometimes mean we are unable to empty bins.

 Do not report a missed collection if your bin:

-- wasn't at the kerbside or your collection point by 7am
+- Wasn't at the kerbside or your collection point by 7am

-- is too full and the lid is not fully closed
+- Is too full and the lid is not fully closed

-- has incorrect items within it (check our bins information).
+- Has incorrect items within it (check our bins information).

 What happens after reporting a missed bin